-More resent research shows that not only is shared parenting not harmful in high conflict situations, but that shared parenting can get rid of the harmful effects of high conflict.
+More recent research shows that not only is shared parenting not harmful in high conflict situations, but that shared parenting can get rid of the harmful effects of high conflict.

 Other research goes on to say that sole custody is likely to create conflict because it promotes a more adversarial “winner-take-all” sole custody system and hostility runs high when parents become fearful of losing their children.
-Half of first-time violence occurs after separation.
-In addition, studies indicate that when fathers have limited contact with their children, they become more hostile toward their ex-wives.
+Half of the first-time violence occurs after separation.
+Also, studies indicate that when fathers have limited contact with their children, they become more hostile toward their ex-wives.
 In sum, sole custody arrangements lead to more conflict over time whereas shared parenting arrangements lead to less conflict over time.
-Conflict goes down when neither parent is threatened about losing child custody.
+The conflict goes down when neither parent is threatened about losing child custody.

 At Stange Law Firm, PC, we represent both fathers and mothers in child custody cases.
 In Missouri and Illinois law, child custody is based on serving the best interest of the child.
 And courts today are more in favor of awarding joint custody.
 Stange Law Firm, PC also represents Fathers’ Rights on family law matters such as these.